 Try playing through this exercise hitting each not cleanly and keeping a consistent pace (using a metronome if available) then move the entire pattern up or down the neck and repeat the exercise.

 While that’s a lot to take in, CAGED scales are incredibly useful with regard to learning the entire fretboard and are well worth persevering with, even if at first the concepts and exercises seem confusing or difficult.
-While the major scale takes its name from the intervals included all being major or perfect, it is the most important scale with regard to constructing chords and additional scales and knowing multiple positions on the neck, and understanding how to combine the different patterns will lend itself to a greater understanding of chord construction and alternate chord voicings along with learning minor and pentatonic scales.
+While the major scale takes its name from the intervals included within it being major or perfect, it is the most important scale concerning learning to play scales in multiple positions on the neck.